pereiradaniel/beginning_c/readme.md

 This is not a complete list of every example from the book, but merely the things I wanted to practise and review.

-- Programs taken directly from the book will be under ch#\source
+- Programs taken directly from the book will be labelled as such with chapter and page references.
+I will also include valgrind outputs in accompanying text files.
-- My experiments that are not found in the book will be under ch#\my_experiments
+- My own experiments that are not found in the book will labelled as such with my name as the author.
+They will be placed in chapter directories so that you can refer to the relevant portions of the source material for clarity.

-In that way, my experimental programs will be sorted by relevance to the chapters.

 [Read the book in HTML](https://link.springer.com/book/10.1007/978-1-4302-4882-8?)